The Pastoral Team at Welholme Academy

 Any child who has 95% or above attendance at the end of the year will be entered into a draw to win one of the many exciting prizes on display in the Reception.

-At the end of each academic year, the names of all children with 100% attendance will be put into a prize draw for a mini iPad and all will receive a certificate and badge.
+At the end of each academic year, the names of all children with 100% attendance will be put into a prize draw for a special prize and all will receive a certificate, a badge and a trip to the cinema.

 We run a nurture group called ASPIRE at Welholme Academy.
-This is led by our nurture teacher, Mrs. Cheri Jollands and is supported by Mrs. Anne-Marie Maclennan.
+This is led by Mrs. Anne-Marie Maclennan and Mrs. Mandy Adams.

 We work with children, in a small group, who may struggle with school and for whom coping with the expectations of the classroom is too much.
 The nurture room provides a secure base from which children can begin to engage in the process of learning and develop the confidence that enables them to find their place in the wider school community.